Why We Do What We Do

 We thank everyone who participated in the process.
 We believe this name reflects how we feel about our Angelman syndrome community, and the clinical program reflects their needs.

-In addition to the Phase 2 STARS trial, we have also initiated a Phase 1 trial in adolescents with Angelman syndrome and Fragile X syndrome.
+In addition to the Phase 2 STARS trial, we are currently enrolling a Phase 1 trial in adolescents with Angelman syndrome and Fragile X syndrome.
 The primary goal of this trial is to identify doses for use in younger patients with these disorders as well as to assess safety and tolerability.

 It is proposed that decreased tonic inhibition underlies many of the behavioral changes characteristic of Angelman syndrome and Fragile X syndrome.
 We believe that OV101 may provide an opportunity to provide a meaningful impact to patients with both these disorders.